-- (d) Resolution Powers: Where the Collateral Provider is a financial institution in respect of which the MAS may exercise its resolution powers, there may be delays in enforcing the security interest-if: - (i) if the MAS exercises its power to issue moratoriumsmoratoria or obtains a court order prohibiting the enforcement of security over any property of the Collateral Provider; - (ii) the proposed Section 30AAZAH Exclusion and/or the Section 30AAZAH Stay are passed when Sections 83 and 84 of the MAS Act come into force.
-These would prevent the Collateral Taker from exercising termination rights that arise out of the MAS' exercise of resolution powers (but would not restrict the Collateral Taker from exercising termination rights that arise due to the other causes) and, by and in the case of Section 84, during the period of the temporary stay.
-By extension, may these sections are likely to prevent the Collateral Taker from enforcing its security interest to the extent that such enforcement is contingent on the termination of the Master Agreement.
+- (d) Resolution Powers: Where the Collateral Provider is a financial institution in respect of which the MAS may exercise its resolution powers, there may be delays in enforcing the security interest: - (i) if the MAS exercises its power to issue moratoria or obtains a court order prohibiting the enforcement of security over any property of the Collateral Provider; - (ii) when-under Sections 83 and 84 of the MAS Act-come into force.
+These would prevent the Collateral Taker from exercising termination rights that arise out of the MAS' exercise of resolution powers and in the case of Section 84, during the period of the temporary stay.
+By extension, these sections are likely to prevent the Collateral Taker from enforcing its security interest to the extent that such enforcement is contingent on the termination of the Master Agreement.